google/ci_edit/readme.md

 # Features of ci_edit

+## Stand out features
+- nested grammars
+  - A source file being edited may start in one grammar such as HTML and contain nested JavaScript or CSS. ci_edit will highlight each grammar for each separate language.
+- terminal mouse support and GUI shortcuts by default (enabled out-of-the-box).
+- open the file you meant
+  - If a given path doesn't exist, ci_edit will try to estimate "what you meant".
+This allows for opening a file path by copy/pasting output from other tools without needing to touch up the path.
+    - This is disabled by passing a line number parameter, such as +1 (which opens the file to the first line).
+  - A path such as `a/foo/bar.cc` can open `foo/bar.cc`.
+    - Why: `git diff` may add `a/` or `b/` prefixes to files in diff output.
+  - A path such as `foo/bar.cc:421` can open `foo/bar.cc` to line number 421
+    - Why: some compiler or log output us a <file>:<line number> notation to refer to specific lines.

+## Uncommon features
+Some other editors provide these features, but not all of them.
+- file path tab-completion
+  - i.e. when opening files
+- written in Python
+  - No Python experience is required.
+Being written in Python means that many users will be able to review the code.
+  - Python 3.7+ and Python 2.7+ are supported.
+- saved undo/redo
+  - Open a file and undo prior edits of that document
 - runs on nCurses
   - This means that it can use used in the terminal window just like vim, emacs, and pine.
+- sensible save and quit
+  - Using GUI editor keyboard short-cuts: `ctrl+s` and `ctrl+q` respectively.

+## Common features
+We should expect these features from a text editor.
 - cut/copy/paste
   - Using common GUI editor keyboard short-cuts: `ctrl+x`, `ctrl+c`, and `ctrl+v`!
-- sensible save and quit
-  - Using GUI editor keyboard short-cuts: `ctrl+s` and `ctrl+q` respectively.
 - syntax highlighting
   - keywords an such are displayed in different colors.
-- nested grammars
-  - A source file being edited may start in one grammar such as HTML and contain nested JavaScript. ci_edit will highlight each grammar for each separate language.
 - find within text
   - Regular expression search forward and backward.
 - line numbers